bayesmix-dev/bayesmix/docs/README.md

 ## Usage
 You can refer to our documentation for more in-depth information about this library.
-You can find it at https://bayesmix.readthedocs.io, or you can compile in on your machine by first installing required dependences:
+You can find it at https://bayesmix.readthedocs.io, or you can compile in on your machine by first installing required dependencies:
 ```shell
 sudo apt install doxygen python3-pip
 python3 -m pip install sphinx_rtd_theme breathe